 Honda Civic Type R 1997-2000

 Honda has been making a line of high-performance hatchbacks and sedans based on the Civic since September 1997.
-The first Honda Civic Type R was the third car to get the Type R label (after the NSX and Integra).
+The first Honda Civic Type R was the third one to get the Type R label (after the NSX and Integra).

 Type R versions of the Civic usually have a lighter and stiffer body, a specially tuned engine, and better brakes and suspension.